-- 1) VRS Plan 1 and VRS Plan 2 participating employees do not have any limit to the amount of sick time that they may carry over. - 2) VRS Hybrid Plan participating employees may not carry over sick leave.
+- 1) VRS Plan 1 and VRS Plan 2 participating employees do not have any limit to the amount of sick time that they may carry over. - 2) VRS Hybrid Plan participating employees may not carry over sick leaveaccrue up to 480 hours of sick leave time.
+Accrual of sick leave time will stop when an employee has accrued 480 hours and will begin again if they drop below 480 hours of sick leave time.